Stages & Spaces: Space Access Program

 For Artists

-Intrepid Theatre is home to three venues: the Intrepid Studio, the Metro Studio, and the new Festival Hub.
+Intrepid Theatre is home to two venues: the Intrepid Studio, and the new Festival Hub.
 These busy downtown spaces are home to our festivals, programming and residencies, alongside local creatives, artists, companies and collectives who use these venues for one-night events, workshops, classes, and shows year-round.
 We want to activate these creative spaces even more, and infuse them with vibrant energy, lively ideas, fresh collaborations and support local performance artists and theatre-makers.

-We are responding by creating this new program that makes space available for free for local artists, collectives and companies in our three spaces.
+We are responding by renewing this program that makes space available for free for local artists, collectives and companies in our three spaces.

-In this initial pilot, we will support three to four projects in 2025, depending on scale and available dates.
+In year two of this program, we will support three to four projects in 2026, depending on scale and available dates.
 The use of space is very flexible, adaptable, and should fit each project – there is no cookie cutter formula here.
 Let us know what your needs are.

 Support and spaces will vary and could look like: